AnyChart/docs.anychart.com/Basic_Charts/Vertical/HiLo_Chart.md

 This article explains how to create a Vertical HiLo chart in AnyChart.

 To learn more about vertical charts in general and how to customize them, see [Vertical Charts (Overview)](Overview).
-You can also read the [Line Chart](../HiLo_Chart) article to learn about other available settings.
+You can also read the [HiLo Chart](../HiLo_Chart) article to learn about other available settings.

 ## Quick Start